5l1v3r1/wallofsheep/README.md

 Contributing
 ===========
-Your contribution is welcome! follow these steps:
+Your contribution is welcome :octocat: ! follow these steps:

 - Fork this project.
 - Create a branch (git checkout -b my_feature_patch)